AveryClapp/Portfolio/portfolio-next/src/Blogs/dijkstras-plus-plus.md

 1. Frontier $S$, with invariant: $|S| \leq 2^{lt}$
 1. Bound $B$, with invariant: $B > max(\hat{d}(x))$ for $x$ in $S$
 1. Level $l$, with invariant: $0 \leq l \leq \frac{\log{n}}{t}$

+Given specific arguments, BMSSP will return $B`$, (where $B` \leq B$) as well as set $U`$ with where all vertices in $U`$ have a true distance less than $B`$.
+Furthermore, there are two cases here.
+First, $B` = B$, in which case the subroutine is complete.
+Otherwise, $B` < B$, in which case it will recurse further.
+Essentially, the algorithm is intialized with $B = \infty$ and $B`$ is progressively narrows and the frontier is progessively reduced until a shortest path is found.

+The beauty of divide-and-conquer approaches lies in the fact that you really only have to look at a couple of different cases.
+Recursion in general is very elegant because once you are able to get away from the overhead in thinking about it, it becomes a simple proof of induction, but I digress.
+A key function of this algorithm is that it has a _FindPivots()_ function that analyzes the frontier elements to look for pivots^8[The roots of the shortest-path trees currently being searched for] vertices.

+## Conclusion

+Combining all of these ideas together, along with some more complex mathematics and recurrence relationships out of the scope of this blog, we will get an algorithm that _deterministically_ finds the single-source shortest path in $O(m \log^\frac{2}{3}n)$ time.
+While this complexity only amounts to a (relatively) slow speedup, the intricacy is hard to deny.
+All of these techniques are designed to reduce the time spent at each vertex fron $\log{n}$ to a lower value, which is what we see here.
+As with many things in life, there is no substitute to interacting with with the material yourself with the paper [here](https://arxiv.org/pdf/2504.17033).